 In Year 10 Sally ensures links are made with local area Career Advisers/transition Teams.
 Communication with students and parents is paramount when exploring Post 16 options and possible pathways for the future.
 Visits to Colleges and other providers are arranged.
 Sally will accompany students on visits in Years 10/11.
-All options are explored in an impartial manner.
+All options are explored in an impartial, student led manner.

-In Year 11 the students have a weekly group careers lesson in which they look at preparing for transition, complete a CV, practise interview skills, see application forms, consider job profiles, search apprenticeships, consider a range of colleges and complete a transition plan.
-The students also go out on work experience if they would like to and feel ready to do so.
+Students have the opportunity to access work experience if they feel ready to do so.
 This is flexible and can take place 1 day a week or as a block placement (for 1 or 2 weeks).
-Students see Sally at regular intervals in Year 11 to ensure a clear Post 16 path is established.
-Some students stay on the school roll and complete A/AS levels, and sometimes GCSEs, in school.
-Others remain on the school roll but take part in a supported transition.
-This involves studying at York College or Darlington College but with the support of Breckenbrough staff.
-Students in the Sixth Form carry out an independent living programme.
-Remaining at Breckenbrough into the Sixth Form is subject to the Local Authority agreeing the continuation of funding.
-Students who leave after Year 11 go onto College, Specialist College, work or apprenticeships.
+Students have regular appointments with Sally in Year 11 to ensure a clear Post 16 path is established.
+Some students stay on the school roll and complete A/AS levels or access one of our partner Colleges (currently York College and Darlington College) to study offsite, with the discreet support of Breckenbrough staff.
+All Sixth Form students have timetabled lessons to work on Independent Living Skills.
+Breckenbrough Sixth Form placements are subject to the Local Authority funding.
+Students ready to make a transition at the end of Year 11 typically move onto College, Specialist College, work or an apprenticeship.

-Post 16 students receive Careers Guidance with University Application as well as looking at Further Education, Apprenticeships and gap years.
+Post 16 students receive Careers Guidance with University Applications as well as looking at Further Education, Apprenticeships and gap years.
 Sally facilitates visits to all providers, including University visits.